Pavani18prog/Virtusa_Training/README.md

 # Virtusa_Training
 The Java consists of Simple Chatbot as mini project and some basic programs.

 •   Brick Game
-•	Books order
+•	Books Ordering
 •	Button Demo Using Applet
 •	Distance Calculations
 •	Example on Exceptions